usaid-cs/yesterday-i-learned/random.md

 - The [Falcon Heavy](https://en.wikipedia.org/wiki/Falcon_Heavy) rocket, at first launch, is already the world's highest capacity rocket [in operation], at 63.8 Mg to the low Earth orbit.
 - [None of the Amazon tablets have GPS built-in, because...](https://www.amazon.ca/dp/B072KFMTQ3) well, it doesn't help them sell e-books.
 - Between the transition from double-spacing (monospace days) to single-spacing (modern human beings), the use of an ["en quad", a 1.5-space character](https://en.wikipedia.org/wiki/Sentence_spacing#Transition_to_single_spacing) took place at around the 1940s.
-- [Insolvency](https://en.wikipedia.org/wiki/Insolvency) (inability to pay back) happens before you really go bankrupt.
-Because you can have a house and not \$10 at the same time, you can be very rich and still _cash-flow insolvent_.
 - [10 countries](https://www.fool.com/investing/general/2014/01/04/10-countries-with-zero-income-taxes.aspx) (mostly oil countries) do not collect income taxes.
 - Static (or compile-time) linking, at the cost of disk space, allows executables to be more portable by eliminating the need for a [dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker), which is part of the OS instead of the program.
 - The point of a Digital Ocean "floating IP" is so the IP can instantly re-point to a different droplet.
 Droplets with a [floating IP](https://www.digitalocean.com/community/tutorials/how-to-use-floating-ips-on-digitalocean) assigned will simply have two IPs.